Lorelai Gilmore: Storylines

-Rory gets accepted into Chilton Preparatory School, a private and expensive high school, when the series starts.
-Lorelai asks Emily and Richard to pay the attendance fees, and they agree to loan the money.
+When the series starts, Rory Gilmore gets accepted into Chilton Preparatory School, an expensive private high school.
+Lorelai asks Emily and Richard to pay for Rory's attendance fees, and they agree to loan the money.
 In exchange for paying for Rory's tuition at Chilton, Emily and Richard instate mandatory "Friday night dinners", to which Lorelai reluctantly agrees, allowing them to get to know their granddaughter.
 Lorelai meets Rory's teacher Max Medina at Rory's first parent-teacher meeting at Chilton.
 They both become interested in one another and soon start seeing each other.
 When Lorelai wants to split, as it becomes too serious, she kisses Max in Chilton, provoking a scandal in the school and ending their relationship.
 While they are separate, Lorelai has a one-night stand with Christopher after a heated argument with her parents.
 Christopher proposes to her, but she rejects him, telling him he is not ready to care for Rory and her.
 Lorelai later rekindles her relationship with Max, and they become engaged.
 As their wedding is approaching, Lorelai has second thoughts and calls Christopher during her bachelorette party.
 Suddenly, Lorelai calls off the wedding and decides to go on a road trip with Rory, during which they visit Harvard University.